-Today, however, all of that is being unraveled by the government, with close ties to powerful agribusiness interests.
-The results so far: rainforest lands have lost their protected status, environmental and indigenous rights are being gutted; and there is a marked increase in violence.
-Brazil is already notorious as one of the most dangerous places for indigenous and environmental defenders: in the last 13 years, 900 indigenous people have lost their lives just because they have insisted on their human rights.
-Most of these murders have gone unpunished and many have barely been investigated.
+Today, however, all of that is being unraveled by the government, for the sake of expanding agribusiness profits.
+So far, rainforest lands have lost their protected status, environmental and indigenous rights are being gutted, and there is a marked increase in anti-native violence.
+Brazil is already notorious as one of the most dangerous places for indigenous and environmental defenders: in the last 13 years, 900 indigenous people have lost their lives for making basic claims to their human rights.
+Most of these murders have gone unpunished, if they have been investigated at all.

-Just in the past few weeks, ten rural workers were murdered by the police in the Western Amazon.
-Local politicians are calling for public celebrations to honor the “patriots” who committed the murders.
-In another part of Brazil around the same time, thirteen Gamela indigenous people were viciously attacked for defending their lands; some had their hands chopped off and others were shot in the back.
-The Guarani Kaiowa in Mato Grosso do Sul have suffered almost incessant attacks over the past several years, including the murder of their leaders.
+Just in the past few weeks, ten indigenous workers were murdered by the police in the Western Amazon.
+Local politicians endorse the crime, calling for public celebrations to honor the “patriots” responsible.
+In another part of Brazil, thirteen Gamela indigenous people were viciously attacked for defending their lands; some had their hands chopped off, while others were shot in the back.
+The Guarani Kaiowa in Mato Grosso do Sul have suffered almost incessant attacks over the past several years, including the murder of their tribal leaders.

-Indigenous lands and protected areas are also under frontal attack.
+Indigenous lands and protected areas are also under direct attack.
 Environmental regulations are being gutted, and almost 1.5 million acres of protected areas lost their designation as protected land.
-A proposed law that would move demarcating indigenous lands from the Executive to Congress – dominated by the agribusiness lobby – is moving ahead, threatening not only future demarcations, but potentially existing ones.
-Another bill would open up mining on indigenous lands.
-FUNAI, the agency tasked with ensuring indigenous rights is at risk of losing the little power and budget it has and now there is speculation that government wants to eliminate the agency all together.
-The current situation in Brazil can indeed be described as genocide.
+A proposed law that would move demarcating indigenous lands from the Executive to Congress – dominated by the agribusiness lobby – is developing rapidly, threatening not only future demarcations, but potentially existing ones.
+FUNAI, the agency tasked with ensuring indigenous rights is at risk of losing the little power and budget it has, and there is speculation that Brazil’s government wants to eliminate the agency altogether.
+The current situation in Brazil is, without qualification, a genocide.